JeffWu86/110-1_Quantitative_Methods_For_Decision_Making/Week2/Video6/Readme.md

 ## Video 6

-#### How to Import Excel file into R: Using RStudio readxl built-in package and menu
+#### How to Import Excel File into R: Using RStudio readxl Built-in Package and Menu

 ```R
 # readxl package can import both .xlsx and .xls files